 In line with The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 we may record incoming or outgoing telephone conversations for the following purposes:

-• Establishing facts and evidence for business transactions;
+- Establishing facts and evidence for business transactions

-• Ensuring compliance with regulatory or selfregulatory practices
+- Ensuring compliance with regulatory or selfregulatory practices

-• Ascertaining and demonstrating that standards are being met;
+- Ascertaining and demonstrating that standards are being met

-• Preventing or detecting crime;
+- Preventing or detecting crime

-• Investigating or detecting the unauthorised use of that or any other telecommunication system;
+- Investigating or detecting the unauthorised use of that or any other telecommunication system

-• Safeguarding the effective operation of the telecommunications system.
+- Safeguarding the effective operation of the telecommunications system.

-HOW LONG WILL WE KEEP YOUR INFORMATION FOR?
+HOW LONG WILL WE KEEP YOUR PERSONAL DATAFOR?

-The Financial Conduct Authority lays down rules relating to how long information should be held for and we will keep your information to meet these requirements.
-We will not keep your information for longer than is necessary.
+The Financial Conduct Authority lays down rules relating to how long your personal data should be held for and we will keep your data to meet these requirements.
+We will not keep your personal data for longer than is necessary.

-REQUESTING A COPY OF THE INFORMATION WE HOLD
+REQUESTING A COPY OF YOUR PERSONAL DATA WE HOLD

-You may at any time ask for a copy of the information we hold about you – it is your legal right.
-We will provide you with a copy of any non-exempt personal information within one month unless we ask you for an extension of time.
-To protect your personal data, we will ask you to verify your identity before we release any information.
-We may refuse your request if we are unable to confirm your identity.
+You may at any time ask for a copy of the personal data we hold about you – it is your legal right.
+We will provide you with a copy of any non-exempt personal data within one month unless we ask you for an extension of time.
+To protect your personal data, we will ask you to verify your identity before we release any data.
+We may refuse your request if we are unable

 You have the right, on grounds relating to your situation, at any time to object to processing which is carried out as part of our legitimate interests or in the performance of a task carried out in the public interest.
-We will no longer process your data unless we can demonstrate there are compelling legitimate grounds which override your rights and freedoms or unless processing is necessary for the establishment, exercise or defence of legal claims.
+We will no longer process your personal data unless we can demonstrate there are compelling legitimate grounds which override your rights and freedoms or

 You have the right to object at any time to processing your personal data for marketing activities.
 In such a case we must stop processing for this purpose.